Prediction defaults for networked-guarantee loans: Algorithm.

+Prediction shall be adapted to a dynamic setting with regularly updated forecasting results.
+Using a sliding window is a typical way for rolling prediction and is commonly adopted in event prediction practices.
+The business often runs on a quarterly basis; thus it would be helpful to know which borrowers might default on a quarterly basis from a business demand perspective.

+In this work, we set a time window of $\omega$ days.
+Features are extracted in the training window; the corresponding outcome default label is collected in the observation window.
+The features and default outcome are used to train the model.
+The trained model is used by collecting the input features during the prediction window and verifying their performance when we reach the end of the evaluation window.

-Specifically, in this paper we use three-month window for training, observation, predication, and evaluation.
-As Figure~\ref{window} shows, in the training stage, for all customers who obtain bank loans from 2013 Q1(first quarter of 2013), the features are extracted in that period, and the repayment status between 2013 Q2 are the labels to train the model.
+Specifically, in this paper we use a three-month window for training, observation, prediction, and evaluation.
+As Figure~\ref{algorithm-timewindow} shows, in the training stage, for all customers who obtain bank loans from 2013 Q1 (first quarter of 2013), the features are extracted in that period, and the repayment status between 2013 Q2 are the labels to train the model.
 In the testing stage, we use the trained model to predict the customers who obtain loans between 2013 Q2 and use the real repayment status from 2013 Q3 to evaluate the performance when reaching the end of September 2013.
-The reasons for such a sliding window setting are two-folds: \begin{enumerate} \item Prediction shall be adapted to a dynamic setting with a regularly updated forecasting results.
-In fact, using sliding window is a typical way for rolling prediction as commonly adopted in event prediction practices such as~\cite{YanIJCAI13,YanIM15}. \item The business often runs on a quarterly basis, which can also be observed from Figure~\ref{loanPeriod} (Right) that the default happens intensively at each end of quarter.
-Thus from a business demand perspective, it would be helpful to know the borrowers who may be default on a quarterly basis. \end{enumerate}